Veklury® (remdesivir)

 Study design and demographics

-Kikuchi et al performed a retrospective analysis of the survival rate and the risk factors associated with mortality among Japanese patients who required dialysis and were hospitalized for COVID-19.
+A retrospective study assessed the survival rate and risk factors associated with mortality among Japanese patients hospitalized for COVID19 who required dialysis.
 The COVID-19 Task Force Committee in Japan established a registry to follow new cases of COVID-19 in Japanese dialysis facilities on April 8, 2020, and patient data registered by June 19, 2021, were included for this analysis.

 In the overall patient population (N=1010), 699 patients (69.2%) recovered, and 311 (30.8%) died.
-A total of 392 patients were included in the analysis of patients stratified by administration of RDV, which included 98 patients treated with RDV, and PS-matched to 294 patients who did not receive RDV.
+A total of 392 patients were included in the analysis of patients stratified by administration of RDV, which included 98 patients treated with RDV, and were PSmatched to 294 patients who did not receive RDV.

 Table 1.
-Select Baseline Demographics of PS-Matched Patients According to RDV Treatment3
+Select Baseline Demographics of PS-Matched Patients According to RDV Treatment4

 Key Demographics and Characteristics